 Repercussions of Porn Consumption

 The untreated trauma and dependence on dopamine that results in addiction have repercussions.
-Those repercussions go beyond the addiction itself.
+Those repercussions go beyond the addiction itself and affect all areas of your life.

 Repercussions of porn addiction include: